DianaSill/DianaSill.github.io/README.md

    - Here, visitors can explore a list of my projects, complete with brief descriptions and the technologies used in each project.

 4. **Skills & Technologies**:
-   - A visually appealing section showcasing my technical expertise with animated skill cards featuring professional logos and clean design.
+   - A comprehensive section organized into logical groups showcasing my technical expertise from frontend development to advanced AWS cloud services, featuring official AWS Architecture Service Icons and professional technology logos.

 5. **Get in Contact**:
    - Visitors can easily reach out to me via email or social media for job opportunities or collaborations.